Cobordism categories and moduli spaces of odd dimensional manifolds: Introduction

-induces a homology isomorphism.
-The right-hand side is the infinite loopspace of a certain Thom spectrum and thus its (co)homology is readily computable by the standard techniques of algebraic topology.
+where the right hand side is a certain Thom spectrum, whose homology is readily computable by the standard toolkit of algebraic topology. \item[ii)] Denoting by $W^{2n}_{g,1}$ the $g$-fold connected sum of $S^n\times S^n$ with a disc removed the inclusions